Get The Top News In Search

 In 2020, 70% of marketers are now actively investing in content marketing, which means a mass proliferation of online content in the form of blogs, videos, infographics, podcasts, and more.
 With an ocean of informative and newsworthy content available online, digital marketers need to leverage their creativity in new ways that distinguish their content from others.

-As a way to set our content apart, the Go Fish team prioritizes innovative data visualizations in our campaigns to capture the attention of publishers and online viewers.
-How data is visually represented can be just as important as the data itself.
+As a way to set our content apart, our digital PR agency prioritizes innovative data visualizations in our campaigns to capture the attention of publishers and online viewers.
+In digital PR, how data is visually represented can be just as important as the data itself.
 So, if you’re puzzled by how to present statistics, survey insights, or research findings, here are six ways you can showcase data using formats that are both stimulating and easy to digest.

 I. Interactive Maps

 When the populations of a data study are regional, national, or worldwide, interactive maps allow audiences to consume large amounts of information on one page.
 It also lets the viewer make easy, at-a-glance comparisons between geographic locations without having to scroll through endless tables of data.

 State-by-state and city map graphics resonate with local audiences because viewers from specific states or cities generally enjoy seeing themselves represented.
 These map formats allow marketers to appeal to their viewers’ emotions by presenting the data in a way that feels relatable and relevant to where they call home.

 In an online climate filled with short attention spans and limited time, straightforward infographics are just the trick.
 A concise combination of illustrations, icons, and short stats can catch the eye and effectively hone in on key takeaways from a specific data set.